theochem/cuGBasis/_sources/conventions.rst.txt

 Contractions
 ------------
-ChemToolsCUDA uses linear combination of primitives Gaussian as basis-functions (known as contracted Gaussian type-orbitals or contractions):
+CuChemTools uses linear combination of primitives Gaussian as basis-functions (known as contracted Gaussian type-orbitals or contractions):

 .. math::